Disclaimer – Nothing on this website is intended to be a substitute for professional medical advice, diagnosis, or treatment… Read more here

-For most of us, going to bed at night is a reward.
-We get to crawl under the covers, relax and enjoy several hours of peaceful, uninterrupted shuteye.
+For most individuals, going to bed at night is a reward.
+You get to crawl under the covers, relax, and enjoy some peaceful shuteye.

-But for those who have somnophobia, or fear of sleep, the idea of falling asleep is terrifying.
+However, for those living with somniphobia – or the fear of going to sleep – the idea of rest is terrifying.

-If you’re experiencing this condition, follow our tips to on how to overcome sleep dread.
+Whether you or someone you know is experiencing this condition, we will cover tips on how to overcome sleep dread.

 Most people speak nonsense and gibberish when they talk during the night.
 However, if you’re harboring a secret or feel worried about what you might say when you’re unconscious, it may lead to a phobia.

 Read More: Why Do People Talk in Their Sleep